 Ensure membership forms are widely available at all FRSC sponsored events.

-Coordinate with Public Relations Chair for the posting of membership forms on official FRSC website.
+Coordinate with 3rd Vice President for the posting of membership forms on official FRSC website.

-Conduct Membership Drive and coordinate publicity with Public Relations Chair.
+Conduct Membership Drive and coordinate publicity with 3rd Vice President.

 Verify eligibility as per the Constitution Article III and enroll qualified applicants into FRSC.